 High-performance CLB instances

 The maximum number of concurrent connections that a CLB instance supports.
-When the number of existing concurrent connections reaches the upper limit, new connection requests are dropped.
+If the number of existing concurrent connections reaches the upper limit, new connection requests are dropped.

-The number of new connections that are established per second.
-When the CPS value reaches the upper limit, new connection requests are dropped.
+The number of new connections that can be established per second.
+If CPS reaches the upper limit, new connection requests are dropped.

 The number of HTTP or HTTPS queries (requests) that can be processed per second.
 This metric is specific to Layer 7 listeners.
-When the QPS value reaches the upper limit, new connection requests are dropped.
+If QPS reaches the upper limit, new connection requests are dropped.

 Specification | Maximum number of connections | CPS | QPS |